Ethics in Ministry

 This workshop is designed for clergy and laity together.
 It is essential for each pastor to identify a key lay person to attend it together with him/her as a partner in advancing the work of antiracism.
 Find a lay person who is supportive of antiracism efforts and who has influence in the congregation/organization.

-Can clergy and laity attend a separate training session because of scheduling conflicts for the laity, etc.?
+Can clergy and laity participate in separate training sessions because of scheduling conflicts for the laity, etc.?

 Yes, even though it is ideal that they attend the same session together.